 In the process of pouring concrete, a screed is usually a long length of straight 2 x 4 board or an aluminum bar manufactured for the purpose.
 Whatever object is used, screeding is done by drawing the tool across the wet surface of the concrete.
 The screed is generally long enough so that the ends can rest on opposite sides of the concrete form.
 The screed is drawn toward the workers with a sawing, scraping motion that simultaneously smooths the surface and pushes excess concrete into any gaps or hollows.
 It helps to have two workers, one on each side of the screed, especially for large slabs.
 Aluminum screeds are often used where precision is needed, as they provide a straighter edge.

 For more professional, faster screeding action, a motorized screed may be used.
 The tool has a long handle to eliminate laborious bending and tugging.

 The First Step in Finishing

-Screeding is only the first step in finishing, and it is not intended to produce a smooth final surface.
+Screeding is only the first step in finishing concrete, and it is not intended to produce a smooth final surface.
 The final finish will be created by "floating" the concrete with one or more smooth-faced tools that are designed to draw up fine aggregate and cement to the surface of the slab.
 For large slabs such as driveways or garage floors, the surface is floated with a large tool known as a bull float.
-Smaller wood and metal hand floats are used for sidewalks and other surfaces, but whatever tools are used, they can create a smooth surface only if the concrete has first been screeded to form a solid layer with no voids or gaps.
+Smaller wood and metal hand floats are used for sidewalks and other surfaces, but whatever tools are used, they can create a smooth surface only if the concrete has first been screeded to create a solid layer with no voids or gaps.